What to expect in the waiting room

 6. Child claimant

-If you have children under the age of 18 included in your claim, they do not stay in the hearing room after the hearing begins.
+If you have children under the age of 18 attending the hearing, they do not stay in the hearing room after the hearing begins.

-If your claim includes young children, someone needs to come with you to take care of them after the hearing begins.
+If your claim includes young children and the Immigration and Refugee Board has said they must come to the hearing, someone needs to come with you to take care of them after the hearing begins.

 On the day of the hearing, your lawyer will usually meet you in the waiting room.